2019-2020 Professors for the Future Fellows

 Developmental Biology (BMCDB))

-Graduate education and training focus a significant amount on how to formally communicate our work to peers and other scientists.
-However, knowing how to communicate with a lay audience is just as important as knowing how to communicate with fellow scientists who are not experts in one’s own field, yet there usually is little to no training dedicated to these informal skills.
-To that end, our workshop series aims to provide graduate students and postdoctoral scholars with the tools and resources to confidently and effectively inform the general public about scientific ideas and facts.
+Graduate education and training focus a significant amount on how to formally communicate our work to other experts.
+Knowing how to communicate with a lay audience is just as important as knowing how to communicate with fellow scientists who are not experts in one’s own field.
+However, there usually is little to no training dedicated to these informal skills.
+To that end, our workshop aimed to provide graduate students and postdoctoral scholars with the tools and resources to confidently and effectively inform the general public about scientific ideas and facts.

 Pretty Pictures!
 The Importance of Visually Stunning Images in Research.